DataDog/documentation/content/monitors/monitor_types/composite.md

 Choose existing monitors to create a composite monitor, for example monitor A and monitor B. Then set a trigger condition using boolean operators (e.g. "A && B").
 The composite monitor triggers when its individual monitors' statuses simultaneously have values that cause the composite's trigger condition to be true.

 With regard to configuration, a composite monitor is independent of its constituent monitors.
 The notification policy of a composite monitor can be modified without affecting the policies of its constituent monitors, and vice versa.
-Furthermore, deleting a composite monitor do not deletes its constituent monitors; a composite monitor does not own other monitors, it only uses their results.
+Furthermore, deleting a composite monitor does not delete its constituent monitors; a composite monitor does not own other monitors, it only uses their results.
 Also, many composite monitors may reference the same individual monitor.

 _Note: we refers variously to 'individual monitors', 'constituent monitors', and 'non-composite monitors'.
 They all mean the same thing: the monitors that a composite monitor uses to calculate its status._